-The drawings included in the present application are

-illustrate embodiments of the present invention and, along with the description, serve to explain the principles of the invention.
+The drawings included in the present application are incorporated into, and form part of, the specification.
+They illustrate embodiments of the present invention and, along with the description, serve to explain the principles of the invention.
 The drawings are only illustrative of typical embodiments of the invention and do not limit the invention.